grahamcarman/docs/learn/airflow-variables.md

 AIRFLOW_VAR_MYJSONVAR='{"hello":"world"}'
 ```

-To learn more about how to set environment variables on Astro, see [Environment Variables](https://docs.astronomer.io/astro/environment-variables).
+To learn more about how to set environment variables on Astro, see [Environment Variables](https://docs.astronomer.io/astro/env-vars-astro.md).

+### Programmatically from a DAG or task

 Lastly, you can programmatically set Airflow variables within your Airflow tasks via the [`Variable` model](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/models/variable/index.html#module-airflow.models.variable).
 If you want to serialize a JSON value, make sure to set `serialize_json=True`.